tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 > A single-serving site is a website composed of a single page with a dedicated domain name and which serves only one purpose.

-The next day I thought to myself "_I'm a web developer!
-I can make this!_".
+The next day, I got to work.

 ## 2011 - Version 1.0